Anterior Tibialis Tendinitis

 Ankle Exercises Picture

 Recovery from anterior tibialis tendinitis can last from a few weeks to several months.
 Depending on the inflammation’s severity and damage to the tendon.
-If you have been dealing with ATT for some time, chances are your recovery will be longer than someone who seeks treatment early on.
-In addition, you may also return to activities sooner.
+If you have been dealing with this for some time, chances are your recovery will be longer than someone who seeks treatment early on.
+In order to return to your previous activities, you must be pain free and have good strength of the ankle and lower leg.

 Related Video: